 Please deliver during the second week of classes a single page document that contains the following information: Name, class level, major or specialization, Email address, career goals, and a brief statement of why you are interested in snakes and/or this course.
 As an optional request, please include on the page a picture of yourself, e.g. photocopy of the small photo that is on your driver's license.
 This will help the instructor get to know students early.

-Grading and Examinations: Grades will be based on participation in discussions, attendance, and any writing assignments, quizzes or examinations that might be given.
-These are not known at this time but will be explained clearly and completely once classes have begun.
+Grading and Examinations: Grades will be based on participation in discussions, attendance, writing assignment, and quizzes according to the following approximate distribution of credit.